 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Find Local Classifieds, Download Apps Now, DictionaryPro are a couple examples of other browser hijackers.
-They seldom appear suspect, as they typically look legitimate and useful.
-Browser hijackers tempt users into download/installation with offers of various features/abilities.
-However, the promised functionalities rarely work.
-This is typical of all PUAs.
-Functionality, user convenience and safety - are irrelevant, as the only purpose of unwanted apps is to generate revenue for the developers.
-Therefore, instead of delivering on any promises, PUAs can hijack browsers, force-open untrustworthy and malicious websites, run intrusive advert campaigns and collect private information.
+Find Local Classifieds, Download Apps Now, and DictionaryPro are some examples of other browser hijackers.
+They may seem legitimate and useful, however, browser hijackers tempt users into download/installation with offers of various features/capabilities.
+The functionality promised rarely works.
+This is typical of all PUAs, the only purpose of which is to generate revenue for the developers.
+Rather than delivering any real value, PUAs hijack browsers, force-open untrusted and malicious websites, run intrusive ad campaigns and collect private information.

 How did CapitaSearch install on my computer?

-PUAs can be downloaded/installed not just together with illegal activation tools ("cracks") but with other products as well.
-This deceptive marketing methods of pre-packing software with unwanted or malicious additions - is called "bundling".
-While it is often possible to decline such added content, by rushing through download/installation processes (e.g. by skipping steps and sections, etc.) - users risk missing any opt-out options.
-Some PUAs have "official" download webpages.
-Intrusive ads proliferate these applications as well.
-Upon being clicked, they can execute scripts to stealthily download/install PUAs.
+PUAs are downloaded/installed not just with illegal activation tools ("cracks"), but with other products as well.
+This deceptive marketing methods of pre-packing software with unwanted or malicious additions is called "bundling".
+While it is often possible to decline such added content, by rushing through download/installation processes (e.g. skipping steps and sections, etc.), many users risk missing any opt-out options.
+Some PUAs have "official" download web pages from which they are downloaded.
+Intrusive ads proliferate these applications as well - when clicked, they can execute scripts to stealthily download/install PUAs.

-It is recommended to research products before download/installation and/or purchase.
-All downloads should be done only from official and verified sources.
-Untrustworthy channels, e.g. unofficial and free file-hosting (freeware) websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - can offer deceptive/bundled content.
+You are advised to research all products before download/installation or purchase.
+All downloads should be performed only from official and verified sources.
+Untrusted channels such as unofficial and free file-hosting (freeware) websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders can offer deceptive/bundled content.
 Software must be activated with tools/functions provided by genuine developers, as illegal activation ("cracking") tools are commonly used to distribute PUAs and malware.
-When downloading/installing, it is important to read terms, study all available options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, functions and so on.
-Intrusive advertisements appear legitimate and harmless, however they redirect to various questionable sites (e.g. gambling, pornography, adult-dating and others).
-In case of encounters with adverts/redirects of this kind, users should check the system and remove all dubious applications and/or browser extensions/plug-ins without delay.
+When downloading/installing, it is important to read the terms, study all available options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, functions and so on.
+Intrusive advertisements may seem legitimate and harmless, however, they can redirect to dubious sites (e.g. gambling, pornography, adult-dating and others).
+If you encounter ads/redirects of this kind, check the system and remove all dubious applications and browser extensions/plug-ins without delay.
 If your computer is already infected with CapitaSearch, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.